-One binder containing a copy of each final trial exhibit.
-The exhibits must be printed double-sided and placed in a three-ring binder with tabs separating each exhibit.
+One binder containing a copy of each final trial exhibit and final deposition transcript that will be read in place of live testimony.
+The exhibits and/or deposition transcripts must be printed double-sided and placed in a three-ring binder with tabs separating each exhibit and/or deposition transcript.
+For deposition transcripts, please see above, see supra Section VII.a.